By Efrona Mor

 “No, sire. ’Tis demon.”

-He does not want his body returned to Siberal.
-Why? thought Odo, anticipating something odd was about to happen.
+“I am aware.
+Why?”
+Odo’s brow twisted in curiosity, anticipating something odd was about to happen.
 “Why are you silent?”

 The Shadow then picked up the pup and pulled him close to his chest.
 His eyes brimmed as a father’s would for the pup as he slowly moved closer to Odo through the thick leaves crunching under his feet.
 When he was about three arms-length away, he fell to his knees and said in his deep, bright clear voice, “I lay my weapons aside and offer my blood to claim the Ancients Code of Life.”